aggresss/spec/IETF/draft-ietf-rmcat-gcc-02_en-US.md

      d(i) = w(i)
 ```

-Here, `w(i)` is a sample from a stochastic process W, which is a function of the link capacity, the current cross traffic, and the current sent bitrate.
-We model W as a white Gaussian process.
+Here, `w(i)` is a sample from a stochastic process `W`, which is a function of the link capacity, the current cross traffic, and the current sent bitrate.
+We model `W` as a white Gaussian process.
 If we are over-using the channel we expect the mean of `w(i)` to increase, and if a queue on the network path is being emptied, the mean of `w(i)` will decrease; otherwise the mean of `w(i)` will be zero.

 Breaking out the mean, `m(i)`, from `w(i)` to make the process zero mean, we get